 I can’t stress enough how important it is to follow the submission guidelines of the literary agent.
 Make sure you read them and follow them EXACTLY.
 If they ask for 25 pages, don’t send 30 because you feel they’d miss your majestic plot twist on page 28.
 Follow what the agents say to the T.

 Please send your work in the best form: clean paper, good printout, nothing folded more times than it needs to be.
 And, please, don’t try to adapt a package and apply it to all agents.
 You are not throwing shit against the wall and watching what sticks.
-This is your chance to find an agent.
+That is your chance to find an agent.
 Treat each one as a separate relationship and follow their rules.

 Avoid these pitfalls (you can read more about these in articles that talk about how to write a query letter):